yonderlabs/api/source/includes/_document-clustering.md

 access_token | string, required | your access token (40 digits) |

 If results are ready (i.e. document clusters have been computed) you will get a `200` answer ("SUCCESS") and the resulting ouput, as detailed in the right panel.
+Please notice that, in case duplicates or near-duplicates are found, these are listed in the dedicated field `near_duplicates`.

 If the process is still ongoing you will get an adequate status code answer ("STARTED" or "PENDING") meaning that you have to try again a bit later with another `GET` call.

 <aside class="notice">